TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingContent/WritingContentTips.rst

 .. _write-good-content:

 =============================
-Tips for Writing Good Content
+Tips for writing good content
 =============================

-How People Read on the Web
+How people read on the web
 ==========================

 People read differently on the web than they read print media.